German Studies BA (UCAS R220)

 Germany has always been at the heart of the European intellectual tradition and is now the driving force of its economy and the EU.

 Our modules reflect the range and diversity of Germany’s culture, history and society.
-Intensive language work opens up the richness of German language and cultural life.
-This means you will graduate as a highly qualified linguist with advanced intercultural skills, and a deep understanding of key issues and developments in Germany’s past and present.
+Intensive language work opens up the richness of German language and cultural subjects such as film, literature, politics, philosophy and history.
+This means you will finish your degree as a highly proficient, internationally mobile linguist with a deep understanding of key issues and developments in Germany’s cultural past and present.

 Your second or third year is normally spent abroad, either as a language assistant, or working or studying at one of our partner universities (at present including Berlin, Munich, Cologne and Dresden).
+This is an invaluable opportunity to immerse yourself in the linguistic and cultural contexts where German is spoken, enhance your language skills and build international connections.

 Study abroad

-We strongly recommend that you take a year abroad as part of your modern languages degree, if you are able to.
-If you are unable to take a year abroad you will move to a three-year.
-You will be required to complete further language reinforcement work.
+The Year Abroad is a distinctive and invaluable part of any degree in Modern Languages, as it enables you to further refine your skills through linguistic and cultural immersion.
+If you are unable to spend a year abroad, you may transfer to a three-year degree.
+In such cases, you will be required to complete further language reinforcement work.
 You will also be encouraged to spend time abroad in other ways, during vacation times.

 You will usually spend your year abroad doing one of three things:

-• Working as a language assistant teaching English in a primary or secondary school
+- Working as a language assistant teaching English in a primary or secondary school

-• Studying full-time at a partner university in your chosen country
+- Studying full-time at a partner university in your chosen country

-• On a work placement
+- Completing a work placement

+The year abroad options are flexible.
 Find out more about flexible Year Abroad options.

 Core modules

-In addition to cultural modules on nineteenth, twentieth and twenty-first century German culture, you will have an opportunity to develop your own particular interests by choosing from a wide selection of modules offered by German specialists that cover a broad range of subjects in German culture, contemporary society, literature, politics, philosophy, film, history and business, as well as translation and transcultural studies.
+In addition to cultural modules on nineteenth, twentieth and twenty-first century German culture, you will have an opportunity to develop your own interests by choosing from a wide selection of modules offered by German specialists that cover a broad range of subjects in German culture, contemporary society, literature, politics, philosophy, film, history and business, as well as translation and transcultural studies.
 You can also opt to study some of our interdisciplinary cross-School modules.

 Year One